DHTMLX/gantt-docs/data/desktop/resource_management.md

 You can use this format with the [custom multiselect control](desktop/custom_editor.md#customthirdpartyeditor).

-- assigning multiple resources and specifiying their quantity
+- assigning multiple resources and specifying their quantity

 ~~~js
 {